Battle of Assaye: Initial manoeuvres

-Pohlmann struck camp and deployed his infantry battalions in a line facing southwards behind the steep banks of the Kailna with his cannon arrayed directly in front.
+Anthony Pohlmann struck camp and deployed his infantry battalions in a line facing southwards behind the steep banks of the Kaitna with his cannon arrayed directly in front.
 The great mass of Maratha cavalry was kept on the right flank and Berar's irregular infantry garrisoned Assaye to the rear.
-The only observable crossing point over the river was a small ford directly ahead of the Maratha position.
+The only observable crossing point over the river was a small ford directly in front of the Maratha position.
 Pohlmann's strategy was to funnel the British and Madras troops across the ford into the mouth of his cannon, and then on to the massed infantry and cavalry behind.
-Wellesley's local guides assured him that no other ford existed nearby, but he quickly discarded the option of a frontal assault as suicide.
+Wellesley's local guides assured him that there was no other ford nearby, but he quickly discarded the option of a frontal assault as suicide.
 While reconnoitring he had noticed two unguarded villages, Peepulgaon and Waroor, one on each bank of the Kaitna beyond the Maratha left.
-On the assumption that a ford must exist between the two villages, Wellesley ordered the area to be further reconnoitred by his Chief Engineer, Captain John Johnson, who reported that there was indeed a ford at that spot.
+On the assumption that there must be a ford between the two villages, Wellesley ordered the area to be further reconnoitred by his chief engineer, Captain John Johnson, who reported that there was indeed a ford at that spot.
 Thus Wellesley led his army east to the crossing in an attempt to launch an attack on Pohlmann's left flank.

-At around 15:00, the British crossed to the northern bank of the Kaitna unopposed apart from a distant harassing fire from the Maratha cannon which was largely inaccurate but succeeded in decapitating Wellesley's dragoon orderly.
+At around 15:00, the British crossed to the northern bank of the Kaitna unopposed apart from a distant harassing fire from the Maratha cannon, which was largely inaccurate but decapitated Wellesley's dragoon orderly.
 Once across, Wellesley ordered his six infantry battalions to form into two lines, with his cavalry as a reserve in a third.
 His allied Maratha and Mysore cavalry were ordered to remain south of the Kaitna to keep in check a large body of Maratha cavalry which hovered around the British rear.
-Pohlmann soon recognised Wellesley's intentions and swung his infantry and guns through 90 degrees to establish a new line spread approximately 1 mi across the isthmus with their right flank on the Kaitna and the left on Assaye.
+Pohlmann soon recognised Wellesley's intentions and swung his infantry and guns 90 degrees to establish a new line spread approximately 1 mi across the isthmus with their right flank on the Kaitna and the left on Assaye.
 Although the new position secured the Maratha flanks, it restricted Pohlmann from bringing his superior numbers into action.